Rhriti/Google-Chrome-built-in-ai-hackathon/readme.md

-we will make a small chrome windows open which will allow filename and location to save the file will suggested filename
+a popup window with suggested filename